 High Fidelity Design

-and will not acquiesce to an interior design that sacrifices
+limitations or solutions, and will not acquiesce to a custom

-sonic performance, then a High Fidelity design is your
+design that sacrifices sonic performance, then a High Fidelity

 - HiFi maintains that it is the responsibility of the video

-producer, broadcaster, streaming service to define and create
+producer, broadcaster, streaming service to create a HiFi

-a HiFi sound mix for home theater playback.
-They
+sound mix for home theater playback.
+They generally

-generally do.
-In contrast, THX assumes that movie
+do.
+In contrast, THX assumes that movie soundtracks are

-soundtracks are mixed too bright and employs 'ReEq' and
+mixed too bright and employs 'ReEq' and 'Timbre Match'.

 - HiFi applies acoustical absorption at the floor, walls, and